corndogit/DataSpaceArt/README.md

 More possible applications are being explored currently.
 ## Todo
-- [x] Implement numpy arrays to replace the very long lists created by curves with p > 7
-- [ ] Use data from weather JSON to change colour range of the curve using max/min temperature
+- [ ] Use data from weather JSON to change colour range of the curve (using max/min temperature for example)
 - [ ] Come up with more ways to change the output
 - [ ] Plan how to take the output from the program and display it (e.g. on a webpage)
-- [x] Write setup.py script to install dependencies locally